bimalka98/Projects-based-on-Atmel-ATMEGA32A/README.md

 Read/Write     R/W  R/W  R/W   R/W  R/W  R/W  R/W  R/W
 Initial Value   0    0    0     0    0    0     0   0
 ```

-## 4. Change light intensity of an LED using Pulse Width Modulation(PWM) [View Code](https://github.com/bimalka98/Projects-based-on-Atmel-ATMEGA32A/blob/master/Change_light_intensity_using_PWM/GccApplication1/GccApplication1/main.c)
+## PWM Signal Generation in ATMEGA32A

-Simply PWM is a way of getting an analog output using a digital signal.
+PWM is a method of getting an analog output(some value on a given range) using a digital signal which has only two states(HIGH/LOW).
 In ATMEGA32A there are 4 pins which can be used to generate PWM signals.
-In this example I have used OC0 pin.

-* PWM supported pins
+### PWM supported pins

 1. OC0   PB3
 2. OC1A  PD5
 3. OC1B  PD4
 4. OC2   PD7

-* Period of the wave = maximum value which can be stored in the 8 bit counter. i.e. 255
+* Period of the PWM wave corresponds to  --> maximum value which can be stored in the 8 bit counter. i.e. 255
-* Duty cycle = Value of the Output Compare register(OCRn)
+* Duty cycle corresponds to              --> Value specified in the Output Compare register(OCRn)

 ### Bit configuration of the TCCR0 register.
 ```